Napping: Medicine for the Weary

 Napping and Sleep Disorders

-Napping can mask other problems, so if you are napping excessively, contact your doctor.
+Napping can mask other problems.
+If you are napping too much, contact your doctor.
 Here are some things that can cause daytime sleepiness:

 Keep in mind this does not mean there is a problem.
-It just means that you have to be aware of the possibilities, especially in older adults.
+Just be aware of the possibilities, especially in older adults.

 Lack of sleep causes many problems.
-Accidents, inability to work productively, and a general feeling of fatigue are just a few.
-Make sure you are getting enough rest and if you do not, consider taking a quick nap to boost your energy.
+Examples are accidents, lower work productivity, and tiredness.
+Make sure you are getting enough rest.
+If not, consider a quick nap to boost your energy.